How to Manage Life with Chronic Hives, Allergies and Asthma

 College of Allergy, Asthma and Immunology

 This is one of the leading organizations in asthma and allergy.
 It offers broad information on different types of asthma, allergies, and reactions such as hives.
-The organization also offers great resources such as allergy tests, home allergy management, FAQs, podcasts, and a patient newsletter.
+On their site you can find great resources such as allergy tests, home allergy management, FAQs, podcasts, and a patient newsletter.
 The site also helps you find and contact a board-certified allergist in your area, and gives you up-to-date news on researchers and symptom management.

 Food Allergy Research Education